MartinPaulo/ReportsAlpha/docs/reports/cloud_active_projects.md

 ## UoM @ UoM and elsewhere

-The count of users belonging to UoM projects who start, stop, and have running instances in both UoM and non Uom data centers day by day.
+The count of users belonging to UoM projects who start, stop, and have running instances in both UoM and non Uom data centers on the given day.

 We have created a left join between users running inside and outside UoM data centers, but this is a very slow query.